Kortemme-Lab/pull_into_place/INSTALL.rst

 pipeline, ``pip`` is the package manager distributed with modern versions of python)::

+   # For reasons I don't fully understand, some dependencies can't be installed
+   # unless numpy is manually installed on its own step before everything else.
+   $ pip install numpy
    $ pip install 'pull_into_place [analysis]'

 The ``[analysis]`` part of the command instructs ``pip`` to install all of the